gcostaneto/CropGrowthModels/README.md

 If you are interested in this subject, feel free to contact us with a view to contributing to this project.

+## Next Steps
+Next steps will include the integration of CGMs with whole genome predictions (using whole-genome SNPs) and its applications for breeding decision making under environmental-limited conditions